tamberg/fhnw-phycom/08/README.md

 - Lessons learnt

 ### Material
-- Your work
+- Materials used so far
 - Slides template

 ### Tools
-- All known tools
+- Tools used so far
 - Beamer w/ HDMI
 - Your computer